clintonboys/clintonboys.github.io/_posts/2015-03-13-israel-poll-aggregator-2.md

 - adjusting for trends to give a forecast for election day (the current model gives a snapshot of what would happen if the election were held today)
 - change to a probabilistic model which simulates 10 000 elections and gives probabilities of winning
 - add some sort of analysis of Phase 2 of the electoral process, including potential coalitions etc (this is fraught with difficulty however)

+**UPDATE** (after the election): My model, like all the polls it aggregated, did not perform very well.
+Even adding the trend adjustment could not have anticipated the morally questionable tactics used by Netanyahu to increase his seat count in the Knesset.
+The main lesson I took out of this, other than learning how to build a poll aggregator, is how difficult Israeli elections are to predict.
+It should be mentioned that the two main sources of error are my estimates of Likud and Habayit Hayehudi; without Netanyahu's last-minute cannibalisation of these votes, my model would have been fairly accurate.